Gabriel-Lacorte/Gabriel-Lacorte/README.md

 ## 📚 About Me

 **Hello**!
-I'm Gabriel, a backend develope passionate about low-level.
+I'm Gabriel, a backend developer passionate about low-level.

 ## 🛠 Skills
 - 💻 &nbsp;